What is a Stonefish?

 - Its sting is excruciatingly painful and can cause death.

-- It doesn't attack human.
+- It doesn't attack humans.

 - Instead, humans disturb it and get stung.